explodinglabs/jsonrpcclient/README.md

     >> result = proxy.get(42, name='Foo', response=True)
     --> {"jsonrpc": "2.0", "method": "find", "params": [42, {"name": "Foo"}], "id": 1}

-Set your logging level to ``INFO`` or higher to see the messages being sent and received.
+Set your logging level to ``INFO`` to see the messages being sent and received.

 You will want to catch ``RPCClientException`` in case there's a connection problem or your request was unsuccessful and the server responded with "error".